donnie-jun/sudoku_solution_generator/README.md

 ## sudoku_solution_generator
 This simple generator uses the minimum implementation of a backtracking algorithm to continuously generate random sudoku solutions.
 Another script (uncommented) sudoku_count.py simply continuously count solutions and print out number of solutions found.

-Key idea:
                  block =  sum([board[(i//3)*3+x][(j//3)*3:(j//3)*3+3] for x in range(3)],[])
                  if n not in board[i] and n not in [board[t][j] for t in range(9)] and n not in block:
                      board[i][j] = n